gurhub/surmagic/README.md

 ## About

 After Xcode 11 now Xcode fully supports using and creating binary frameworks in Swift.
 Simultaneously support devices and Simulator with the new XCFramework bundle type.
 XCFrameworks support the binary distribution of Swift and C-based code.
 A single XCFramework can contain a variant for the simulator, and for the device.
 This means you can ship slices for any of the architectures, including simulator, any Apple OS and even separate slices for UIKit and AppKit apps.

+With this library, you won't need to be an expert on the questions listed below:

+* How to create XCFramework in Xcode?
+* XCFramework tutorial
+* How do I use XCFramework?
+* What is XCFramework?
-(How to create XCFramework in Xcode, XCFramework tutorial, How do I use XCFramework?, What is XCFramework?, How do I create a custom framework in Swift?, How do I import framework into Xcode?, What is Xcode framework?)
+* How do I create a custom framework in Swift?
+* How to add XCFramework to Xcode project?
+* How do I import framework into Xcode?
+* What is Xcode framework?
+* Convert a Universal (FAT) Framework to an XCFramework)
+* Advances in XCFrameworks
+* Automatic support for Apple Silicon via FAT binaries
+* Built-in support for the BCSymbolMaps and dSYMs

 ### Requirements

 - macOS Version 11.2 and above
-- Xcode 11 and above
+- Xcode 12 and above
 - Swift 5.1 and above

 ## Installing surmagic